abinavrameshs/abinavrameshs.github.io/_portfolio/Marijuana Legalisation.md

 ---
-title: Analysis of Marijuana Legalisation in Canada
+title: Legalisation of Marijuana in Canada
-subtitle: Natural Language Processing
+subtitle: Natural Language Processing, Web Scraping, Sentiment Analysis
 image: assets/img/portfolio/marijuana_legalization.jpg
 alt: Analysis of Marijuana Legalisation in Canada

 caption:
-  title: Analysis of Marijuana Legalisation in Canada
+  title: Legalisation of Marijuana in Canada
-  subtitle: Natural Language Processing
+  subtitle: Natural Language Processing, Web Scraping, Sentiment Analysis
   thumbnail: assets/img/portfolio/marijuana_legalization.jpg
 ---
-# Analysis of Marijuana Legalisation in Canada

-The optimal way to legalize Controversial Policies across Canada

-## High level steps followed
+## Objective

+Analysis of tweets related to the legalisation of marijuana in Canada.
+This projects analyses the sentiments across various provinces and also provides recommendations as to how the process of legalization could have been carried out in a better way and the optimal way to legalize controversial policies across Canada

+## Methodology

-1. Use TwitterScraper API to scrape tweets
+<u>*1*</u>.
+Use TwitterScraper API to scrape tweets

-2. Perform webscraping to obtain the number of followers for each user
+<u>*2*</u>.
+Perform webscraping to obtain the number of followers for each user

-3. Text pre-processing
+<u>*3*</u>.
+Text pre-processing

-4. Data Analysis :
-    - Unweighted sentiment analysis
-    - Weighted sentiment analysis
+<u>*4*</u>.
+Data Analysis consisting of Unweighted sentiment analysis (without considering the number of followers in the province) and Weighted sentiment analysis (Taking into consideration the number of followers in the province)

-5. Recommendations
+<u>*5*</u>.
+Recommendations

 For more information please visit the Github link :